MSSQL

 If we manage to gain access to a SQL Server with a linked server configured, we may be able to move laterally to that database server.
 Administrators can configure a linked server using credentials from the remote server.
 If those credentials have sysadmin privileges, we may be able to execute commands in the remote SQL instance.
 As we can see in the query's output, we have the name of the server and the column isremote, where 1 means is a remote server, and 0 is a linked server

 Attempt to identify the user used for the connection and its privileges.
-The EXECUTE statement can be used to send pass-through commands to linked servers.
+The EXECUTEarrow-up-right statement can be used to send pass-through commands to linked servers.
 If we need to use quotes in our query to the linked server, we need to use single double quotes to escape the single quote.
 To run multiples commands at once we can divide them up with a semi colon (;).

 Last updated